• broken image

 (she/her/hers)

 Aman earned her B.S. in Psychology in 2019 from Wayne State University.
 Her recent work at the lab has focused on the impact of perceived discrimination regarding sexual orientation on mental health and neurodevelopmental (e.g., brain structure) outcomes.
 Additionally, Aman has been interested in bridging the communication of research to the lay audience with her creative work in film.
-Aman will be applying to doctoral programs for fall of 2024.

 broken image